Wednesday, October 26, 2022

 Moderate surf and/or currents

-- Today’s flag color: Yellow & Purple Flags.
-Yellow Flags represent Medium Hazard with Moderate Surf and Current.
-Purple Flags are for the presence of Jellyfish.
+- Today’s flag color: Yellow Flags.
+Yellow Flags represent Medium Hazard with Moderate Surf and Currents.
 Please swim with caution.

-- Surf conditions: Fair with waves at 1 foot or less and east running currents.
+- Surf conditions: Fair with waves around1-2 feet and west running currents.

 BEACH FLAG WARNING SYSTEM